agCleo/GT-handbook/gotriple-handbook.md

 The *mandatory* elements are necessary for the platform to process the metadata.
 The *recommended* elements increase both the findability of the contents and the quality of the automated processes run by the platform.
 The *optional* elements can provide additional information useful for the users.

 *DublinCore elements*.
-The simple DC elements are introduced by the "dc" namespace, the qualified DC elements are introduced by the "dcterms" namespace.
+The simple DC elements are introduced by the `dc` namespace, the qualified DC elements are introduced by the `dcterms` namespace.
 While it is still technically possible to use simple DC, it is preferable to use QDC, which allows for a more detailed description of the resource.
 In some cases, it is possible to use one or many DC elements to describe an aspect of the resource: the date of the resource can be described through `dcterms:date` or through the more accurate  `dcterms:created` and  `dcterms:available`.

 *TRIPLE data model*.